fpapado/rive-offscreen-canvas/README.md

 > In a future major version of this runtime, this API may be called internally on initialization by default, with an option to opt-out if you have specific width and height properties you want to set on the canvas

+### Other document access (e.g. listeners)

+There is no standard way for `rive-canvas` to attach listeners to the DOM `canvas`.
+A general solution would have to account for this, and either provide such a way (e.g. by proxying), or to exclude these use-cases as out of scope.

 ### Working with web workers

 At the moment, `OffscreenRive` uses a single `riveWorker`, which tracks instanced based on an id.